blockwell-ai/docs/docs/wallet/getting-started-android.md

 ---
 title: Android
+autonav:
+    group: Getting Started
 ---

-# Getting Started with Blockwell-QR Android
+# Getting Started with Blockwell Wallet Android

-This guide will get you started using the Blockwell-QR Android app.
+This guide will get you started using the Blockwell Wallet Android app.

 ## 1. Install Android App

-First, you'll need to install the Blockwell-QR Android app.
+First, you'll need to install the Blockwell Wallet Android app.

-At this time the Blockwell-QR app is not yet on the Google Play Store, so you will need to install it manually.
+At this time the Blockwell Wallet app is not yet on the Google Play Store, so you will need to install it manually.

 ### Enable external apps